jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 #### Part 2

 1) Use the `man` command to figure out how to display the format of the `date` command as month, day, year combined to look like: 10152021
-1) Using the file on Ubuntu: `/var/log/syslog`:  Type the command to display the last 10 lines of this file
+1) Using the file on Ubuntu: `/var/log/syslog` or Fedora `/var/log/dnf.log`:  Type the command to display the last 10 lines of this file
-1) Using the file on Ubuntu: `/var/log/syslog`:  Type the command to display the first 10 lines of this file
+1) Using the file on Ubuntu: `/var/log/syslog` or Fedora `/var/log/dnf.log`:  Type the command to display the first 10 lines of this file
-1) Using the file on Ubuntu: `/var/log/syslog`:  Using the `man` command on the previous question, find how to display the last 25 lines of this file
+1) Using the file on Ubuntu: `/var/log/syslog` or Fedora `/var/log/dnf.log`:  Using the `man` command on the previous question, find how to display the last 25 lines of this file
-1) Using the file on Ubuntu: `/var/log/syslog`:  Type the command to display the entire contents of this file backwards (last line to first)
+1) Using the file on Ubuntu: `/var/log/syslog` or Fedora `/var/log/dnf.log`:  Type the command to display the entire contents of this file backwards (last line to first)
-1) Using the file on Ubuntu: `/var/log/syslog`:  Use one of the commands to allow for paging through one of these commands (hit 'q' to quit the paging command)
+1) Using the file on Ubuntu: `/var/log/syslog` or Fedora `/var/log/dnf.log`:  Use one of the commands to allow for paging through one of these commands (hit 'q' to quit the paging command)
 1) Change directory to the Documents folder under your **HOME** directory and issue the command to Git clone the textbook source code.
 Issue the command: `git clone https://github.com/jhajek/Linux-text-book-part-1.git`. (*Hint:* You may have to use your distro package manager to install the `git` tool)
 1) Issue the `cd` command to change directory into Linux-text-book-part-1 and then issue the command to display what type of file `./title/metadata.yaml` is.
 1) Issue that same command to display what type of file `Appendix-A` is.